Austin Scott running for Speaker against Jordan

-Rep. Austin Scott (R-Ga.) has filed to run against House Judiciary Chair Jim Jordan (R-Ohio) for Speaker.
+Rep. Austin Scott (R-Ga.) has filed to run against House Judiciary Committee Chairman Jim Jordan (R-Ohio) for Speaker.

-“We are in Washington to legislate, and I want to lead a House that functions in the best interest of the American people,” he wrote on X, the platform formerly known as Twitter.
+“We are in Washington to legislate, and I want to lead a House that functions in the best interest of the American people,” Scott wrote in a post on X, the platform formerly known as Twitter.

 Scott told reporters he had “no intention” of running for Speaker this morning.